 Residents will be required to sign a lease addendum that incorporates the Smoke-free Policy in the lease.
-In the lease addendum, residents acknowledge that: (1) HABC's adoption of this policy for a smoke-free living environment does not in any way change the standard of care that HABC or its Asset Managers would have to a resident household to render buildings and premises designated smoke-free any safer, more habitable, or improved in terms of air quality standards than any other rental property; (2) HABC specifically disclaims any implied or express warranties that the building, common areas, or resident's dwelling unit and premises will have any higher or improved air quality standards than any other rental property; (3) HABC cannot and does not warrant or promise that the rental premises or common areas will be free from secondhand smoke; (4) HABC's ability to police, monitor or enforce the terms of the Policy and the lease addendum will be dependent in significant part on voluntary compliance by the resident, members of the household and guests, as well as by other residents and guests in other parts of the smoke-free area; and thus cooperation of residents is expected; And (5) Residents with respiratory ailments, allergies or other physical or mental conditions
+In the lease addendum, residents acknowledge that: (1) HABC's adoption of this policy for a smoke-free living environment does not in any way change the standard of care that HABC or its Asset Managers would have to a resident household to render buildings and premises designated smoke-free any safer, more habitable, or improved in terms of air quality standards than any other rental property; (2) HABC specifically disclaims any implied or express warranties that the building, common areas, or resident's dwelling unit and premises will have any higher or improved air quality standards than any other rental property; (3) HABC cannot and does not warrant or promise that the rental premises or common areas will be free from secondhand smoke; (4) HABC's ability to police, monitor or enforce the terms of the Policy and the lease addendum will be dependent in significant part on voluntary compliance by the resident, members of the household and guests, as well as by other residents and guests in other parts of the smoke-free area; and thus cooperation of residents is expected; And (5) Residents with respiratory ailments, allergies or other physical or mental conditions relating to smoke are informed that HABC does not assume any higher duty of care to enforce the Policy or the lease addendum than any other HABC obligation under the lease.

-Appendix D: PROPERTY & RELATED WAITING LIST
+APPENDIX D: PROPERTY & RELATED WAITING LIST